bazelbuild/bazel-blog/_posts/2023-11-13-android-platforms.md

 ### Can I test this out?

+Yes, download the latest [Bazel 7.0 release candidate](https://releases.bazel.build/7.0.0/rc3/index.html) and update your build flags.
+Please [file an issue](https://github.com/bazelbuild/bazel/issues/new/choose) if you encounter any problems.

 ### Do I have to migrate?

 The legacy functionality is still present in the Bazel 7.0 LTS branch.
 You can